CyberBoyAyush/CBA-Userbot/README.md

 * [@CYBERBOYAYUSH](https://telegram.dog/CyberBoyAyush)
 * [@XHACKERZKALI](https://telegram.dog/XHACKERZKALI)

-## We Are Not Responsible For Any Banning Of Acc So Deploy On Your Own Risk😒
+## We Are Not Responsible For Any Banning Of Your Telegram Account So Deploy On Your Own Risk😒

 ### Host CBA - Userbot In Heroku (On Your Own Risk)